Canon 100D vs Pentax K-1 II

-The Canon EOS 100D (called Canon SL1 in some regions) and the Pentax K-1 II are two digital cameras that were officially introduced, respectively, in March 2013 and February 2018.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Pentax K-1 II are two digital cameras that were announced, respectively, in March 2013 and February 2018.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (100D) and a full frame (K-1 II) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Pentax provides 36.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Pentax provides 36.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Pentax K-1 II

 An illustration of the physical size and weight of the Canon 100D and the Pentax K-1 II is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 100D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 II is notably larger (42 percent) than the Canon 100D.
 Moreover, the K-1 II is substantially heavier (148 percent) than the 100D.
 It is noteworthy in this context that the K-1 II is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.